chaylennn/Win-or-Lose-LoL/README.md

 Project for DSC 80

-Predicting Win or Lose based off of game metrics
+Predicting Win or Lose in League of Legends based off of game metrics